-Note: If a SIP trunk is configured but disabled in the Nyquist System Parameters, then incoming calls from the SIP trunk are ignored.
+Note: If a SIP trunk is configured but disabled, then incoming calls from the SIP trunk are ignored.

 When a SIP trunk is enabled and Nyquist receives an incoming call on that SIP trunk, Nyquist routes the call based on the Access parameter set in the Nyquist SIP trunk's parameters.
-The Access parameter is set when editing or adding SIP trunk configuration (see "Editing a SIP Trunk Configuration" on page 106 and "Adding SIP Trunk Configuration Parameters" on page 99) and must match the ITSP switch configuration.
+The Access parameter is set when editing or adding SIP trunk configuration (see "Editing a SIP Trunk Configuration" on page 124 and "Adding SIP Trunk Configuration Parameters" on page 117) and must match the ITSP switch configuration.